 Step 3: When you’re done tweaking the settings to your liking, simply click on Rename.
 The file names will then be overwritten following the format you have applied.

-While the tool lacks some of the advanced functionality that you’ll find in third-party paid utilities—there’s no extension renaming, for instance—it’s deep enough to satisfy the needs of most users, and is a much-needed addition to OS X.
+While the tool lacks some of the advanced functionality that you’ll find in third-party paid utilities—there’s no extension renaming, for instance—it’s deep enough to satisfy the needs of most users.

 If you need more advanced renaming features, I can personally recommend Name Mangler 3.
 It’s deep, yet features an intuitive interface that’s easy to learn.